afsc-assessments/ebswp_2023/doc/EBSpollock.md

 ### General comments

-Plan team If the survey index is going to include the NBS, then inclusion of the NBS in compositional data should also be explored (although this should not make much of a difference since the size compositions in the EBS and NBS are sufficiently similar) (done) Conduct a sensitivity test of the VAST index, with environmental covariates, by omitting one or two years of NBS data at a time  Compare and contrast other model-based index estimates with the VAST approach Regarding the apparent shift in year class dominance between 2012 and 2013, the possibility of a shift in mean length at age should be explored, as should the possible influence of ageing error Full treatment of both the existing model and models with alternative treatments of the data should continue to be provided, along with maxABC values under Tier 3 for all models Re-examine the geographic subset of data currently used to develop the AVO index, specifically to see if including Bristol Bay data improves the correlation Explore “A” season trends in mean weight at length with a GAM or similar technique, to determine if the trends are either predominantly environmental or predominantly fishery-driven Regarding sR, explore alternative fixed values or estimation methods

-## SSC General comments
 The SSC recommends that one additional column be added to include concerns related to fishery/resource-use performance and behavior, considering commercial as well as local/traditional knowledge for a broader